Last Minute Tips for IBPS RRB PO Prelims 2018

 This section will basically test your computer knowledge from the very basic level.
 For this section, you must have the basic knowledge of computers and you must be well-versed with hardware, software, networking, the internet, operating system, Microsoft applications, and keyboard shortcuts.

 Moreover, you can divide your time schedule according to the subjects and their topics accordingly.
 We have suggested below some topic-wise time division.
-You can follow the same for an adept preparation
+You can follow the same with an adept preparation

 Reasoning [2 hours to each Topic]